teqnetapps/EuropaHuvudstad/Privacy.md

 4. No Advertising

 The app does not contain targeted advertising and does not use user data for advertising purposes.

-[Adapt this section if the app contains advertising.]

 5. Children's Privacy